 We stumbled across this process by chance while were developing our original packaging 10 years ago and it has become a central element to our design both aesthetically and functionally ever since.
-With our recent packaging evolution, we returned to Porto in the north of Portugal to oversee our new products and see for ourselves how far the process has come since our initial explorations.
+With our recent packaging evolution, we returned to Portugal to oversee our new products and see for ourselves how far the process has come since our initial explorations.

-For our visit, we met with Sara, the custodian and director, of the cork molding factory who guided us through the process and accompanied us as we reviewed the first production pieces from our new tooling.
+For our visit, we met with the custodian of the cork molding factory who guided us through the process and accompanied us as we reviewed the first production pieces from our new tooling.